 The Orphans' Court handles all matters involving estates and wills as the probate court in Maryland, and also some guardianship matters of minors.

-The 3 judges of the Orphans' Court for Prince George’s County must be attorneys, licensed to practice law in the State of Maryland.
+The three judges of the Orphans' Court for Prince George’s County must be attorneys, licensed to practice law in the State of Maryland.
 Judges of the Orphans' Court are elected every 4 years by the citizens of this county, with the judge of longest tenure serving as Chief Judge.

 Name & Background